-Receivables at June 30, 2021 consisted of accounts (billings for user charged services and student fees) and intergovernmental grants and entitlements.
+Receivables at June 30, 2022 consisted of intergovernmental grants and entitlements.
 All intergovernmental receivables are considered collectible in full due to the stable condition of State programs and the current year guarantee of federal funds.
 A list of the receivables reported on the statement of net position follows: